-A loose tooth in a child often signals an exciting rite of passage.
+A loose tooth in a child often signals a healthy rite of passage.
 Once a person reaches adolescence, however, a loose tooth is no longer a normal occurrence.

 Some causes of loose teeth in adults are harmless.
 Others require the care of a dental professional to save the tooth, remove it, or replace it with an implant or bridge.